 Fake or real, these attempts to create a semblance of a pleasant, attractive natural environment can nourish a sense of continuity, accord, balance, and beauty.

-This same impetus to bring the outside in is what causes today’s college student of modest means to put up an Ansel Adams poster of a Sierra Nevada mountainside in the dorm room or Donald Trump to hire a trompe d’oeil artist to create a realistic forest mural on a guestroom wall.
+This same impetus to bring the outside in is what causes today’s college student of modest means to put up an Ansel Adams poster of a Sierra Nevada mountainside in the dorm room or a wealthy person to hire a trompe d’oeil artist to create a realistic forest mural on a guestroom wall.
 (Trompe d’oeil means “to deceive the eye,” but very often we are willingly deceived by a good artist.)

 Nor are we limited to embellishing interior walls.
 Many homes have living plants within, whether it’s a few potted herbs on the kitchen windowsill, an orchid in the livingroom, a Boston fern in the bathroom (where it can enjoy the shower’s contribution of humid air), or a big potted ficus or philodendron in the front hall.
 Even if we are neglectful or think we have a “black thumb,” there are many tough plants that can survive despite us and even bloom in typical indoor environments, especially if they are of tropical origin, which many of our common houseplants are.
 These plants can tolerate limited light and warm air, provided we stop by occasionally with the watering can and perhaps a mister.
 Thus their home with us is approximately like life in the tropical rainforest of their origins.

 Last spring, I was struck by a New York Times “Sunday Style Magazine” article featuring the enchanting Los Angeles cottage-size home of filmmaker Doug Aitken.
 Silk-screened drapes and walls are liberally adorned with spangles of realistic-looking, shimmery green leaves, creating a transition to the lush hedges and vines growing beyond, just outside.
 In an alcove where natural light streams in from a skylight, there’s an impressive tiered garden of succulents.
-Admiring the photos, it was easy for me to see that his design ideas made the small house feel bigger as well as warmer and more welcoming.
+Admiring the photos, it was easy for me to see that his design ideas made the small house feel bigger as well as warmer and more welcoming and secure with locks from Unlockit Locksmith which are experts in security.
 His girlfriend remarked, “For me, this is an organism—my dream house, where the materials and the architecture don’t intrude on the nature around it.”
 Indeed, they have been fused.